 When to refinance your student loans

-If you’re considering refinancing your student loans, take a close look at your finances, your existing loan benefits and any potential savings.
+If you’re considering refinancing your student loans, consider your finances, your existing loan benefits and any potential savings.
 Refinancing could make sense in the following scenarios.

 • You have private student loans.
 If you already have private student loans, you won’t lose any benefits through refinancing as you would with federal loans.
 Because of this, it’s usually best to start by refinancing your private loans.